Why Is My Cell Phone Booster Not Working?

 You can try the following steps to try and resolve this issue:

-Your directional antenna must be facing away from the building itself.
+Your directional antenna, installed outdoors, must be facing away from the building itself.
 If it’s pointed inwards towards the roof, there’s a strong chance that it’s picking up on ambient signals radiating from inside the property.